The Olde Windmill Inn in Great Cressingham, a traditional village inn near the Peddars Way in Norfolk.

 Castle Acre

-The village sits directly on the route and offers access to food, rest, and accommodation, making it a common overnight stop.
-Staying here also provides the opportunity to spend time exploring Castle Acre Priory, a significant historic site managed by English Heritage, located just beside the trail.
+The village sits directly on the trail and provides access to food, rest, and accommodation.
+It’s a natural place to stop, with Castle Acre Priory, a significant historic site managed by English Heritage, located just beside the trail.

-A traditional village inn set within the centre of Castle Acre, offering rooms and food for walkers staying directly on the route.
+A village pub in the centre of Castle Acre, offering rooms and food.

 Great Massingham